inzamamsafi/Rag_based_model/README.md

 ### 4. Set Up Environment Variables

-Create a `.env` file in the root directory of the project and add the necessary environment variables.
-For example:
+Create a `.env` file in the root directory of the project and put the variable name as mentioned below GEMINI_API_KEY=your_gemini_api_key_here
-GEMINI_API_KEY=your_gemini_api_key_here

 ### 5. Run the FastAPI Backend

-Start the FastAPI backend server:
+Start the FastAPI backend server

 Run this command: uvicorn app:app --reload